TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/README.md

 ```

 There are a few things to note about this script:
- 1. In the warn function is where the logic goes that will trigger the alert to send the error/alert message
+ 1. In the `.warn()` function is where the logic goes that will trigger the alert to send the error/alert message
  2. The alert message is specified in the `.message()` function.
  3. Calling `.slack()` tells Kapacitor to send the message to the Slack webhook that Kapacitor was set up with.
- 4. The window clause is setting the script to only look at the last minute of data, and to only send one alert per minute.
+ 4. The `|window()` clause is setting the script to only look at the last minute of data, and to only send one alert per minute.
 This stops a spam of alerts if something enters an alert state for an extended period of time.
- 5. The double brackets in the message is the syntax for embedding measurement information into the error message,
- in this case, the name of the host computer that is experiencing system blocking.
+ 5. The double brackets in the message is the syntax for embedding measurement information into the error message, in this case, the name of the host computer that is experiencing system blocking.
+	 >Ex. `{{ index .Tags "host" }}`

  6. The `.stateChangesOnly()` function also reduces alert spamming by only sending an alert if the system goes from an "ok" state to an "alert" state.
- meaning if something fails continuously for 40 minutes, instead of getting 40 alerts (one for every minute), only the first alert will be sent.
+	 >Meaning if something fails continuously for 40 minutes, instead of getting 40 alerts (one for every minute), only the first alert will be sent.

  ### Batch Scripts
- Over the course of this project, the team only ran into one instance where a batch script was required to achieve the desired functionality.
+ Over the course of this project, the team only ran into one instance where a batch script was necessary.
 This was the container restarts alert.
-This was because in order to identify how many times a container had restarted in the last hour,
- we had to find the difference between the current restarts count and the count from an hour prior.
+This was because in order to identify how many times a container had restarted in the last hour, we had to find the difference between the current restarts count and the count from an hour prior.
 Meaning that a query for current data needed to be joined with a query of data from the same measurement that was an hour old.
 Here is the script:
 ```
 dbrp "telegraf"."autogen"